udacity/create-your-own-adventure/english/marshmallow.md

 Something lightly brushes the back of your neck, sending a chill down your spine!

 Startled, you immediately whirl around to see who (or what) touched you...but there's no one behind you.

+Click [here](./sonic-screwdriver/sonic-screwdriver.md) to use your sonic screwdriver to scan the air for alien life forms.

 When you look away, a marshmallow hand attempts to grab the lighter.